PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 * Learn about [Pods](/docs/concepts/workloads/pods).
 * [Run a Stateless Application Using a Deployment](/docs/tasks/run-application/run-stateless-application-deployment/).
-* `Deployment` is a top-level resource in the Kubernetes REST API.
+* `Deployment` is a top-level resource in the PlaidCloud REST API.
   Read the {{< api-reference page="workload-resources/deployment-v1" >}}
   object definition to understand the API for deployments.
 * Read about [PodDisruptionBudget](/docs/concepts/workloads/pods/disruptions/) and how